PrefectHQ/prefect-background-task-examples/README.md

 ### Executing Background Tasks with a Task Server

-To run tasks in a separate process or container, you'll start a Task Server, similar to how you would run a Celery worker or an arq worker.
+To run tasks in a separate process or container, you'll need to start a Task Server, similar to how you would run a Celery worker or an arq worker.

 The Task Server will continually receive submitted tasks to execute from Prefect's API,